mcgrew/dwrandomizer/README.md

 The Death Necklace is always available in a chest.
 Putting it on gives you +10 attack power at the cost of 25% of your max HP and being cursed.
 The Fighter's Ring works (+2 ATK).
-Other options include faster text, open Charlock (no Rainbow Drop required) shortened Charlock dungeon, disabling magic keys, or more swamp on the overworld.
+Other options include faster text, open Charlock (no Rainbow Drop required), shortened Charlock dungeon, disabling magic keys, or more swamp on the overworld.

 ## Running the randomizer ##